ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

          end
          ```

-5. Now let's tackle one of those functions used in the above `Tick()` function.
+5. Now let's tackle one of those functions used in the `Tick()` function.

      First, we'll do the `LerpCameraDistance(deltatime)`.